Muxt28/Board-Blitz/README.md

 And you're done.
 If you run `pip list` it should display all the modules/libraries that we are using.

+TO RUN ANY FILE - make sure your virtual env is activated and do `python fileName.py`

 Make sure you `pip install` ANY modules that you're gonna use through the virtual environment, and run `pip freeze > requirements.txt` to generate an updated requirements.txt file.

 MAKE SURE THAT YOUR GENERATED `env` FOLDER IS IN .gitignore.